-More generally, I think art historians pay insufficient attention to the stimulation artists constantly derive from past and present practitioners, as a form of creative research comparable to the way writers bounce off their reading, or composers off listening to music.
-The crude and seemingly pejorative notion of ‘influence’ gets in the way perhaps of attending to the operations of this kind of visual intelligence within creativity.
+I am fascinated by the very distinctive way in which Bacon assimilated and transformed to his own pictorial and expressive ends ideas derived from many kinds of photographs, as well as the work of other artists.
+Generally, I think art historians pay insufficient attention to the stimulation artists constantly derive from past and present practitioners, as a form of creative research comparable to the way writers bounce off their reading, or composers off listening to music.
+The crude and seemingly pejorative notion of ‘influence’ gets in the way of attending to the operations of this kind of visual intelligence within creativity.

 Given this commitment to looking, in art history as well as art practice, I greatly value my association with the Tate.
-I’m a member of the Tate Britain Council, gave the Rothenstein lecture last year on Bacon and Degas, work closely with Tate Research and Archive, published my new book with the museum, and look forward, now that I am closer to London, to using the wonderful Tate displays and exhibitions programme as a focus for my teaching.back to top
+I have served as a member of the Tate Britain Council, gave the Rothenstein lecture last year on Bacon and Degas, work closely with Tate Research and Archive, and published my Bacon book with the museum.

 - Francis Bacon, Phaidon Focus series, forthcoming spring 2013.

 - Francis Bacon and Nazi Propaganda, Tate Publishing, 2012

 - The Naked Portrait, National Galleries of Scotland, 2007.

 - Bacon and Sutherland, Yale University Press, 2005.

 - Graham Sutherland: Landscapes, War Scenes, Portraits 1924-1950, Scala, 2005.

 - Gabo on Gabo: Texts and Interviews, Artists Bookworks, Forest Row, 2000.
 Co-editor Prof. C. Lodder.